 How to run your betting banks following multiple services

-Firstly, we must define what the purpose of following multiple services is.
-When it comes to investing by betting on racing or sports, the key reasons for following multiple services are as follows:
+Firstly, we must define what the purpose of following multiple betting services is.
+When it comes to investing by betting on racing or sports, 4 key reasons for following multiple services are as follows:

 The key topic to discuss is regarding diversification, but firstly we will briefly discuss the other three points: